Cannon-Thurston Maps for Kleinian Groups: Preliminaries

 \begin{definition} {\rm A collection $\mathcal{H}$ of uniformly $C$-quasiconvex sets in a $\delta$-hyperbolic metric space $X$ is said to be {\bf mutually D-cobounded} if for all $H_i, H_j \in \mathcal{H}$, $\pi_i (H_j)$ has diameter less than $D$, where $\pi_i$ denotes a nearest point projection of $X$ onto $H_i$.
 A collection is {\bf mutually cobounded} if it is mutually D-cobounded for some $D$. } \end{definition}

-\begin{lemma} \cite{mahan-split} Let $X$be a hyperbolic metric space and $\HH$ a collection of $\epsilon$ neighborhoods of mutually cobounded quasiconvex sets; then any electro-ambient quasigeodesic is a quasigeodesic in $X$. \end{lemma}
+\begin{lemma} \cite[Proposition 4.6]{farb-relhyp}, \cite{bowditch-relhyp} Given $C, \delta \geq 0$, there exists $P$ such that the following holds:\\ Let $X$ be a $\delta$-hyperbolic metric space and $\HH$ a collection of $\epsilon$ neighborhoods of mutually cobounded $C$-quasiconvex sets; then any electro-ambient quasigeodesic is a $(P,P)$ quasigeodesic in $X$. \end{lemma}

 {\bf Partial Electrocution} \\ Let $M$ be a (not necessarily simply connected) convex hyperbolic 3-manifold with a neighborhood of the cusps excised.
-Then each boundary component of $M$ is of the form $\sigma \times P$, where $P$ is either an interval or a circle, and $\sigma$ is a horocycle of some fixed length $e_0$.
+Then we can ensure that each boundary component of $M$ is isometric to $\sigma \times P$, where $P$ is either an interval or a circle, and $\sigma$ is a horocycle of some fixed length $e_0$.
 In the universal cover $\til M$, if we excise (open) horoballs, we are left with a manifold whose boundaries are flat horospheres of the form $\widetilde{\sigma} \times \tilde{P}$.
 Note that $\tilde{P} = P$ if $P$ is an interval, and $\mathbb{R}$ if $P$ is a circle (the case for a $(Z + Z)$-cusp ).

 Let $Y$ be a convex simply connected hyperbolic 3-manifold.
 Let $\mathcal{B}$ denote a collection of horoballs.
 Let $X$ denote $Y$ minus the interior of the horoballs in $\mathcal{B}$.
 Let $\mathcal{H}$ denote the collection of boundary horospheres.
 Then each $H \in \mathcal{H}$ with the induced metric is isometric to a Euclidean product $E^{1} \times L$ for an interval $L\subset \mathbb{R}$.
 Here $E^1$ denotes Euclidean $1$-space. {\bf Partially electrocute} each $H$ by giving it the product of the zero metric with the Euclidean metric, i.e. on $E^{1}$ put the zero metric and on $L$ put the Euclidean metric.
 The resulting space is essentially what one would get (in the spirit of \cite{farb-relhyp}) by gluing to each $H$ the mapping cylinder of the projection of $H$ onto the $L$-factor.
 Let $d_{pel}$ denote the partially electrocuted pseudometric on $X$.